Start left and right at both ends of the array

 Binary search quickly narrows down the search space to locate a target value.
 With a sorted array, we set the left pointer at index 0 and the right pointer at index length - 1.
 For a range of numbers, we put the pointers at the lower and upper bounds (for instance, 1 and the maximum).
 The core of the algorithm is a while loop with the condition left <= right, which makes sure the final candidate is still checked even when both pointers meet.

 left pointer to 0 and the right pointer to n - 1, where n is the length of the sorted array or the size of the numeric range.middle = left + Math.floor((right - left) / 2).
-This form prevents integer overflow that you can hit with (left + right) / 2 and lands cleanly on the midpoint of the current search space.middleindex with the target.
+This form prevents integer overflow that you can hit with (left + right) / 2 and lands cleanly on the midpoint of the current search space.middle index with the target.
 If they match, you've found the result.
 Otherwise, decide whether to search the left or right half of the array.left pointer to middle + 1.
 If it's greater, shift the right pointer to middle - 1.
 Either way, this step eliminates half of the remaining elements from consideration.left exceeds right, which means the target isn't in the array.
 If you found the target, return its index.
 Otherwise, return a sentinel value (commonly -1) to signal it isn't there.Binary search problems follow a consistent pattern: a while loop where left <= right.
 Each step calculates the middle point and makes a decision that eliminates half of the remaining possibilities.
 Look for problems that mention "sorted arrays", "finding a specific value", or anything that asks you to minimize or maximize a value within a range.
 The trick is spotting when your problem has a clear way to halve the possibilities at each step.

 You can also use binary search when searching through a range of possible answers instead of an array.
 These problems often ask for the "minimum value that satisfies" or "maximum value that works".
-The crucial requirement is that the answer space must be monotonic: once a value satisfies your condition, all values after it must also satisfy it.
+The one hard requirement is that the answer space must be monotonic: once a value satisfies your condition, all values after it must also satisfy it.
 If a certain speed is too slow, then all slower speeds will also be too slow.

 Binary search is one of the most useful patterns to have in your toolkit.
 Here are a few tips for implementing it well and dodging the most common bugs:

-Binary search is more than just searching a sorted array.
+Before you start, quiz yourself on two things from this page: why does the loop condition use left <= right instead of left < right, and what property must an answer space have before you can binary search it without an array in sight?
+If both answers come back quickly, you're ready.
+Searching a sorted array is only the entry-level use of binary search.
 The hardest variants binary-search the answer space itself, turning O(n) decision problems into O(log n) ones.
-Work through these to internalize the variants — basic search, rotated arrays, BS on answer space, and the iconic Median of Two Sorted Arrays:
+Work through these to internalize basic search, rotated arrays, BS on answer space, and the iconic Median of Two Sorted Arrays:

 Completed | Title | Status | Notes | Solution | |